umich-biostatistics/HPC-R-Examples/README.md

 # HPC R Examples

+> [!NOTE]
+> This branch contains slurm files specific to the Biostat Cluster.

 ## Summary

 These are example R and SLURM scripts that can be used to show various methods of running jobs on an HPC cluster.